JunjieYU-UoM/JunjieYU-UoM.github.io/_pages/about.md

 # 📖 Educations
 - *2023.09 - now*, Doctor, The University of Manchester (UoM), UK
 - *2020.09 - 2023.06*, Master, University of Chinese Academy of Sciences (UCAS), China
 - *2016.09 - 2020.06*, Bachelor, China University of Mining and Technology – Beijing (CUMTB), China

-I am working on using Big Data, Cloud Computing, and Data-Driven modeling in solving practical environmental problems and urban climates.